 "I mean, why Lord do you always send the crazies to me?"

-"I'm not crazy... my mother always said I was... eccentric.
+"I'm not crazy," I responded, "my mother always said I was... eccentric.
 But either way, I'm obviously not lying.
 The door is right there."

 "Then why don't you open it?"

-She gave me an almost affirming nod, and reached out her key-holding hand, and pushed it underneath the door's handle.
-A compartment in the door sank in, letting the key enter it.
+I gestured towards the knob, she gave me an almost affirming nod and reached out for the door.
+She pushed the key underneath the door's handle and a compartment in the door sank in, accepting the key.
 A sharp sound was heard.
 I thought 'G' but I could've been wrong.
 She reached with her other hand and turned the knob.
 It was a little bit stubborn, but it opened.
-A bright light swept over the entire room.
-We were ready to ascend into a world of make-believe, as real as your cereal spoon.
+A bright light spilled from its threshold and swept over the entire room.
+Just like that we were ready to ascend into a world of make-believe.
 And this was just the beginning.